CalianaFortin/CalianaFortin.github.io/essays/Building-a-Personal-Sandbox.md

 ### What I learned/ Struggles:
 Task 3 wasn't too hard.
 I knew that in order to randomize the careerGoals I needed an array of career goals to randomize.
 From previous projects, I had used underscore's .sample to randomize the chosen value from an array, however I don't think Radgrad is using underscore so I had to look for another way to randomize input from an array.
 The solution I found came from this link: https://stackoverflow.com/questions/9286473/whats-the-equivalent-of-sample-in-javascript

 Another thing I needed to know was how to actually get the data needed to randomize.
 I decided to consult my teamates' essays.
 I noticed that they used CareerGoalBrowserViewPage.tsx as an example to follow, so I decided to take a look.
-CareerGoalBrowserViewPage.tsx uses something called interface to accces some of the properties of their objects.
+CareerGoalBrowserViewPage.tsx uses something called interface to get the career goals.

 According to [typescript documentation](https://www.typescriptlang.org/docs/handbook/2/objects.html) an interface is simply a way to represent object types.
 An interface allows us to name the object.